One Step Ahead (Nik Kershaw song)

-"One Step Ahead" is a song by English singer-songwriter Nik Kershaw, released on 23 January 1989 as the lead single from his fourth studio album The Works (1989).
+"One Step Ahead" is a song by the English singer-songwriter Nik Kershaw, released on 23 January 1989 as the lead single from his fourth studio album The Works (1989).
 It was written by Kershaw, and produced by Kershaw and Julian Mendelsohn.
 A music video was filmed to promote the single, and Kershaw also performed it on the Dutch TV show POP Formule.

 "One Step Ahead" reached No. 55 in the UK and remained in the charts for two weeks.
 It would be Kershaw's last appearance on the UK singles chart until 1999's "Somebody Loves You".

 Background

 Kershaw began writing material for his fourth studio album in early 1987 and went to Los Angeles later in the year to record with producer Peter Wolf.
 Ten tracks were completed, but Kershaw was ultimately dissatisfied with the results.
 When he returned to England, he began remixing and re-recording the material with the help of Julian Mendelsohn.
 Kershaw also decided to drop two of the intended tracks and replace them with two new ones, "One Step Ahead" and "Elisabeth's Eyes".

 In a 1989 interview with Record Mirror, Kershaw said of the song, "It was written when the Olympics were on.
 All that training for a piece of metal.
 There must be more to it than that."